open-contracting/standard/docs/schema/codelists.md

 ### Release Tag

 A contracting process can result in a number of releases of information over time.
 These must be tagged to indicate the stage of the contracting process they relate to.

-Additional codes can be used based on the publisher's use cases, such as the mapping of notice or event types.
+Additional codes may be used to label releases, based on user needs: for example, to indicate the notice or form to which a release corresponds.

 ```eval_rst
 .. codelisttable::